opsmate-ai/opsmate/examples/providers/groq/README.md

 # Groq Provider

 This example demonstrates how to register a new provider.
-In this case we are registering [Groq](https://groq.com) as the LLM provider for OpsMate.
+In this case we are registering [Groq](https://groq.com) as the LLM provider for Opsmate.

 ## Installation